 The traditional tent fumigation is always the most effective way to guarantee complete termite eradication from your home.
 While it is often more costly and requires lots of preparation and days spent away from your home, it is sometimes the only option if a termite infestation is severe.

-Call us today to ask for a free inspection to determine what drywood termite control plan we recommend for your home.
+Call us today to ask for a free termite inspection to determine which drywood termite control plan we recommend for your property.

 Subterranean Termite Control

 If subterranean termites are present in your home, it’s usually not visible.

 People usually first become aware an infestation is present when winged termites swarm in their home during their annual flights.
 After these flights, you will likely find dead termites with wings attached near windows, sinks, and bathtubs.

 If you find winged termites or even just potential termite wings in your South Florida home or business, we urge you to contact us immediately to schedule a free termite inspection.

 Subterranean termite colonies may contain as many as a million termites and forage up to 150 feet in search of food.
 They often may enter your home through small cracks or joints in the foundation or by building tubes on foundation walls.